use-ink/ink-docs/docs/datastructures/hashmap.md

 }
 ```

-Here we see that after we `get` the value from `my_number_map` we call `unwrap_or` which will either `unwrap` the value stored in storage, _or_ if there is no value, return some known value.
+Here we see that after we `get` the reference from `my_number_map` we call `unwrap_or` which will either `unwrap` the reference, _or_ if there is no value, return some known reference.
 Then, when building functions that interact with this HashMap, you need to always remember to call this function rather than getting the value directly from storage.

 Here is an example: